 Some AV programs scan for malware other than viruses, but may not be as effective as a dedicated anti malware software tool.

-When the program loads you are presented with a Dashboard summarising the state of your machine including protection status and database version.
+When the program loads, you are presented with a Dashboard summarizing the state of your machine, including protection status and database version.

 The Scan button at the top of the dashboard or the Scan Now button at the bottom is where you can initiate 3 different types of removal scans.
 They are:

 Select your option and click the Start Scan button.
-Your choice of scan, speed of your computer and the number of files you have all determine how long the scan will take.
+Your choice of scan, speed of your computer and the number of files you have all determined how long the scan will take.

 If you have an older computer and find the scan is slowing things down, you have the option to Pause the scan while you complete your other tasks.